Life (magazine): Weekly news magazine

-Success

-A co-founder of the new Life magazine, Longwell served as managing editor from 1944 to 1946 and chairman of the board of editors until his retirement in 1954.
+A co-founder of the new Life magazine, Longwell served as managing editor from 1944 to 1946, and as chairman of the board of editors until his retirement in 1954.
 He was credited for publishing Winston Churchill's The Second World War and Ernest Hemingway's The Old Man and the Sea.

 Luce also selected Edward Kramer Thompson, a stringer for Time, as assistant picture editor in 1937.
-From 1949 to 1961 he was the managing editor, and served as editor-in-chief for nearly a decade, until his retirement in 1970.
+From 1949 to 1961, Thompson was the managing editor, and served as editor-in-chief for nearly a decade until his retirement in 1970.
 His influence was significant during the magazine's heyday, which was roughly from 1936 until the mid-1960s.
 Thompson was known for the free rein he gave his editors, particularly a "trio of formidable and colorful women: Sally Kirkland, fashion editor; Mary Letherbee, movie editor; and Mary Hamman, modern living editor."

-When the U.S. entered the war in 1941, so did Life.
-By 1944, of the 40 Time and Life war correspondents, seven were women: Americans Mary Welsh Hemingway, Margaret Bourke-White, Lael Tucker, Peggy Durdin, Shelley Smith Mydans, Annalee Jacoby, and Jacqueline Saix, an Englishwoman.
-(Saix's name is often omitted from the list, but she and Welsh are the only women listed as part of the magazine's team in a Times's publisher's letter, dated May 8, 1944.)
+When the U.S. entered World War II in 1941, Life covered the war closely.
+By 1944, seven of the 40 Time and Life war correspondents were women: Americans Mary Welsh Hemingway, Margaret Bourke-White, Lael Tucker, Peggy Durdin, Shelley Smith Mydans, and Annalee Jacoby, as well as Englishwoman Jacqueline Saix (Saix's name is often omitted from the list, but she and Welsh were the only women listed as part of the magazine's team in a Times's publisher's letter from May 8, 1944).

 Life backed the war effort each week.
-In July 1942, Life launched its first art contest for soldiers and drew more than 1,500 entries, submitted by all ranks.
+In July 1942, it launched its first art contest for soldiers, which drew more than 1,500 entries submitted by all ranks.
 Judges sorted out the best and awarded $1,000 in prizes.
 Life picked 16 for reproduction in the magazine.
 The National Gallery in Washington, D.C. agreed to put 117 entries on exhibition that summer.
 Life, also supported the military's efforts to use artists to document the war.
 When Congress forbade the armed forces from using government money to fund artists in the field, Life privatized the programs, hiring many of the artists being let go by the Department of War (which would later become the Department of Defense).
-On December 7, 1960, Life managers later donated many of the works by such artists to the Department of War and its art programs, such as the United States Army Art Program.
+On December 7, 1960, Life managers donated many of the works by such artists to the Department of War and its art programs, such as the United States Army Art Program.

-Each week during World War II, the magazine brought photographs of the war to Americans; it had photographers from all theaters of war.
+Each week during World War II, the magazine brought photographs of the war to Americans, with photographers from all theaters of war.
 The magazine was imitated in enemy propaganda using contrasting images of Life and Death.